-In order to keep survivors safe after they've filed the notice, landlords would be required to keep the notice, accompanying documentation, and any details about it confidential.
+In order to keep survivors safe after they have given N15 notice, landlords would be required to keep the notice, accompanying documentation, and any details about it confidential until after the tenant giving notice has left.

 How can I show the unit to prospective tenants, if I have to keep it confidential?